qntm/greenery/README.md

 # greenery

 Tools for parsing and manipulating regular expressions (`greenery.lego`), for producing finite-state machines (`greenery.fsm`), and for freely converting between the two.
+Python 3 only.

 This project was undertaken because I wanted to be able to **compute the intersection between two regular expressions**.
 The "intersection" is the set of strings which both regexes will accept, represented as a third regular expression.